-With respect to foreign currency-denominated financial instruments held by the Group, the impact on profit before tax that would result from 1% appreciation of the Japanese yen against the U.S. dollar is $\frac{1}{2}$ (26) million and $\frac{1}{2}$ (34) million for the fiscal years ended March 31, 2023 and 2024, respectively.
-The impact on profit before tax that would result from 1% appreciation of the Japanese yen against Euro is $\frac{1}{2}$ (103) million and $\frac{1}{2}$ (148) million for the fiscal years ended March 31, 2023 and 2024, respectively.
-The impact on profit before tax that would result from 1% appreciation of the U.S. dollar against Euro is $\frac{1}{2}$ (170) million and $\frac{1}{2}$ (227) million for the fiscal years ended March 31, 2023 and 2024, respectively.
+With respect to foreign currency-denominated financial instruments held by the Group, the impact on profit before tax that would result from 1% appreciation of the Japanese yen against the U.S. dollar is \$(34) million and \$73 million for the fiscal years ended March 31, 2024 and 2025, respectively.
+The impact on profit before tax that would result from 1% appreciation of the Japanese yen against Euro is \$(148) million and \$(210) million for the fiscal years ended March 31, 2024 and 2025, respectively.
+The impact on profit before tax that would result from 1% appreciation of the U.S. dollar against Euro is \$(227) million and \$(312) million for the fiscal years ended March 31, 2024 and 2025, respectively.
+The impact on profit before tax that would result from 1% appreciation of the U.S. dollar against Euro is \$(227) million and \$(312) million for the fiscal years ended March 31, 2024 and 2025, respectively.
 This analysis does not include the foreign exchange gain or loss arising from financial instruments denominated in the functional currency, the translation of income and expenses denominated in foreign currencies, and the translation of assets and liabilities of foreign operations into the presentation currency.